Sale is Ending soon!

 How Soil Affects the Taste of Coffee

 Premium coffee is like good wine or exceptional tea.
-Each individual coffee cherry only thrives as well as its growing conditions allow it.
-The soil, the location, the climate and the cultivation methods: all of these are important prerequisites for producing top quality green coffee.
+Each individual coffee cherry only thrives as well as its growing conditions allow.
+The soil, the location, the climate, and the cultivation methods—all of these are important prerequisites for producing top-quality green coffee.

 Today, I am going to talk to you about the ways that soil and other factors affect the taste of your coffee.